ImaginaryNumb3r/Hephaestus-Experimental/src/lib/argument2/remarks.md

     - For immutable Value Objects, omitting the use of getters is okay.
     - Reflection is fine as long as you don't meddle with foreign libraries.
     - Be cautious in comments with wording: In the Java world, words like `final` have a different meaning and should not be used lightly.
+    - If one parameter is marked with nullability, all parameters should be.
+For good style, probably all methods in the class should be.
+    - There is a difference between _must have_ and _good style_

 For Version 1.1
  - Non-alphanumeric characters for arguments if they don't start as prefixes